 Imagine coming across a brutal video on X, showing someone's last moments.
 Shocking, isn't it?
 Now imagine that this person is someone close to you, and you have to fill in a form to request the video's deletion.

-Since February 2025, this has been a reality on X, the platform run by Elon Muskwhich has introduced a new policy called "Form Moment of Death".
-This measure has sparked lively debate and raised many questions: where does freedom of expression end?
+Since February 2025, this has been the reality on X, the platform run by Elon Musk, which introduced a new policy called the “Moment of Death Form.”
+The move sparked heated debate and raised many questions: Where does free speech end?
 Who decides what stays online?
-This article explores this controversial decision, its implications for users and the future of the digital communication.
+This article explores the controversial decision, its implications for users, and the future of the

 What is the Death Moment on X form?